Deltares-research/qgis_umesh/readme.txt

 --------------------------------------------------------------------------------

-git diff --name-status  ! geeft een lijst van files die nog gecommit moeten worden, gecommitte files staan er niet in
+git ls-remote --get-url // get the remote URL, ex. https://github.com/Deltares/qgis_umesh git diff --name-status  // geeft een lijst van files die nog gecommit moeten worden, gecommitte files staan er niet in git log @{u}.. // list there was a not pushed commit, but what file (is that necessary)